haruki-taka8/sudoku/Documentation/Ideology.md

 <br>

 **Casing-Scope**
-* The casing of variables will denote the scope of the variable in question
+* The casing of a variable denote the its scope
   * `UPPERCASE`: global constant (none in use)
   * `camelCase`: global variable
   * `PascalCase`: local variable
-  * Metavariables like `i`, `j`, `k` are always in lowercase.
+  * Metavariables such as `i`, `j`, `k` are always in lowercase.
 <br>

 ## Each Submodule
-For modules that attempts to solve the sudoku board, the module interface exposes either or both procedures:
+For each module that attempts to solve the sudoku board, its interface exposes either or both procedures:

     procedure RemoveHint (var hint : TStringGrid);
     procedure SolveCell (var grid : TIntegerGrid; InputHint : TStringGrid);

-The actual implementation (private) may include auxiliary functions that the main program needs not to know.
+The actual implementation (private) may include auxiliary function(s) that the main program needs not to know.

-Other modules, depending on their needs, may list differently named subroutines.
+Other modules, depending on their needs, may list differently-named subroutines.